 This factor measures the risks and discomforts in the employee's physical surroundings or the nature of the work assigned and the safety regulations required.
 The work environment at Level 9-1 includes the minimal risks and discomforts normally found in offices.
-Level 9-2 in the Primary Standard describes a work environment that involves moderate risks or discomforts that require special safety precautions.
+In the Primary Standard, Level 9-2 describes a work environment that involves moderate risks or discomforts that require special safety precautions.

 The appellant's work environment meets Level 9-1.
 Her work occurs in a standard office environment with good lighting and ventilation.
-The office environment has normal discomforts and risks, but not those associated with Level 9-2.
+The office environment has normal discomforts and risks but not those associated with Level 9-2.

-This factor is evaluated at Level 9-1 (5 points).
+Level 9-1 (5 points) is credited.